-If you have received a notification to self-isolate from NHS Test and Trace on or after 28 September 2020 you may be eligible for a test and trace support payment of £500.
+If you have received a notification to self-isolate from NHS Test and Trace or from the Cheshire East Contact Tracing Team on or after 28 September 2020 you may be eligible for a Test and Trace Support payment of £500.

-You can apply for this payment if you can demonstrate that all of the following criteria apply to you:
+You can apply for this payment if you are self-isolating and can demonstrate that all of the following criteria apply to you:

-- I have received an NHS Test and Trace notification on or after Monday 28 September 2020 either because I have tested positive for coronavirus or have recently been in close contact with someone who has tested positive.
+- I have received an NHS Test and Trace notification or have been contacted by the Cheshire East Contact Tracing Team on or after Monday 28 September 2020 either because I have tested positive for coronavirus or have recently been in close contact with someone who has tested positive.

-- I have responded to messages received from NHS Test and Trace (which will have been received via a combination of email, text, letter or phone call) in which I have provided my contact details and where I have tested positive the details of my contacts.
+- I have responded to messages received from NHS Test and Trace or the Cheshire East Contact Tracing Team (which will have been received via a combination of email, text, letter or phone call) in which I have provided my contact details and where I have tested positive the details of my contacts.